Introduction to Pilgrim's Traverse in FFXIV

 Introduction to Pilgrim's Traverse

-Pilgrim's Traverse is will be released in patch 7.35.
-The information below is based on both the format of prior Deep Dungeons, and information revealed in Live Letters.
-Aspects of this guide will be updated and information will change as players learn more about the content once it releases.
+Pilgrim's Traverse has been released as of patch 7.35.
+The information below is initially based on both the format of prior Deep Dungeons, and information revealed in Live Letters.
+Aspects of this guide will be updated and information will change as players learn more about the content now that it has released.

-Pilgrim's Traverse is the fourth Deep Dungeon players will encounter, with 100 floors and a level cap of 100.
+Pilgrim's Traverse is the fourth Deep Dungeon players will encounter, with 100 floors (titled 'stones' in this instance) and a level cap of 100.
 All players will begin at level 91 when starting on Floor 1, and level 100 when starting on Floor 21.
-You must complete the quest Endwalker in order to unlock the duty, as well as have completed the first 50 floors of Palace of the Dead.
+You must complete the quest Pilgrimage of Light in order to unlock the duty, as well as have completed the first 50 floors of Palace of the Dead.

 Known differences to previous Deep Dungeons